GSLabDev/elasticsearch-connector/demo/search-phrase/README.md

 4. In ***Anypoint Studio***, Right click on the ***project folder → Run As → Mule Application***

 5. Once the Mule App is deployed, hit <http://localhost:8081/searchOperation?querytype=matchphrase>.
-	The query type can be changed to multimatch, matchquery otherwise Match All Query will be executed by default
+	The query type can be changed to multimatch, matchquery otherwise 'Match All Query' will be executed by default

 ### How it works:
-- ***Search***: Search for phrase/text depending on the configuration of query type
+- ***Search***: Search for phrase/text depending on the configuration of query type.